snowwman41/emargement_project_amu/README.md

 # 📘 AMU Émargement Project
 The project applies and integrates Spring Boot, Jetpack Compose, and TypeScript, following MVC and MVVM architectural patterns for clean and scalable development.
-( ** Project in early development -> UX to be redesigned **)
+**Project in early development -> UX to be redesigned**

-A mobile application designed for students and professors at Aix-Marseille University (AMU) to manage course attendance in a secure, user-friendly, and modern way.
+this project is developped for students and professors at Aix-Marseille University (AMU) to manage course attendance in a secure, user-friendly, and modern way.

 ## 🎯 Project Overview